-The 9 Biggest Mistakes Marketers Make in the Brief
+The 9 Biggest Mistakes Marketers Make in the Creative Brief: How to Avoid Them

 What is a brief?